KDE/kmime/README.md

 This document will first give an [introduction to the MIME specification](@ref mime-intro), as it is essential to understand the basics of the structure of MIME messages for using this library.
-The introduction here is aimed at users of the library, it gives a broad overview with examples and omits some details.
-Developers who wish to modifiy KMime should read the [corresponding RFCs](@ref rfcs) as well, but this is not necessary for library users.
+The introduction here is aimed at users of the library.
+It gives a broad overview with examples and omits some details.
+Developers who wish to modify KMime should read the [corresponding RFCs](@ref rfcs) as well, but this is not necessary for library users.

 After the introduction to the MIME format, the two ways of representing a message in memory are